Ivanka Trump describes her life as the daughter of a potential US president, running the Trump empire, and building her own brand

-You saw her introduce Donald Trump when he formally announced his presidential candidacy last year, you’ve seen her at his side on the campaign trail, and on Thursday night you saw her introduce her father as the Republican presidential nominee at the party’s convention.
+You saw her introduce Donald Trump when he formally announced his presidential candidacy last year, and since then you’ve seen her at his side on the campaign trail.

-But Ivanka Trump has more going on in her life than politics.
+But Ivanka Trump has a lot more going on in her life than politics.

 As executive vice president of development and acquisitions at The Trump Organisation, she’s taken over running Donald’s real-estate empire with her brothers, Donald Jr. and Eric, while her father focuses on campaigning.